galahad-creative/idle-mmo-wiki/en/activities-and-challenges/dungeons.md

 Dungeons in the game allow you to engage in combat for long periods without needing to interact directly, unlike battling enemies.
 They are also the main way to get recipes, which you need to craft the strongest items.

 The game has various dungeons, each with different difficulty levels.
 As a dungeon's level increases, so does its difficulty, making it harder to succeed.
-Your chance of successfully completing a dungeon depends on your combined protection and attack power.

 Each dungeon has multiple floors, shown in the action bar, representing the player's ongoing idle actions.
 Once all floors are cleared, the dungeon ends automatically, and you receive the rewards.